 As the collar on your neck puts you in danger of strangulation from many angles, it promotes a greater overall defensive awareness.
 Also, escaping hold-downs and submissions when your opponent has tight grips on your gi is much more difficult than no-gi.
 It is much harder to pull a cloth-enveloped limb out of an arm or leglock by relying on speed and explosiveness, and so you are forced to use a more technical approach instead.

 Learning to hold down a perspiring and slippery opponent is far more difficult than holding down someone who is wearing a gi.
 When you have learned to control an opponent who is not wearing a gi it will become easy to control someone who is.

 Increases the speed of the game

 The reduced importance of the grips and reduced friction in the no-gi game means it almost always moves at a faster pace.
-Practicing at this higher speed improves reflexes and assists in the development of reactive, free-flowing movement which is crucial during positional scrambles.
+Practising at this higher speed improves reflexes and assists in the development of a reactive, free-flowing movement which is crucial during positional scrambles.

 So instead of buying into the dogma of 'my style is better than yours', instead ask “do I want to limit myself"